rciam/rciam-docs/docs/manager/group-management.md

 > **_NOTE:_**  Once a user accepts or reject an invitation email notification will be sent to admins of the group

-#### By Enrollment URL
+#### By Enrollment Request

-Users can be added to a group by creating an Enrollment Request through an enrollment url.
-There are two types of enrollment url, one that contains all public/visible group Enrollments and one that is tied to a specific Enrollment.
+Users can be added to a group by creating an Enrollment Request.
+Enrollment Requests can be created through the [Enrollment Discovery Page](#enrollment-discovery-page) or a Direct Enrollment Link.
+The Enrollment Discovery has available all the visible and active enrollment flows and the Direct Enrollment Link points to a single Enrollment Flow that must be active.

-Α) Sharing an Enrollment URL that contains all the public/visible group Enrollments following these steps:
+Α) Sharing the Enrollment Discovery Page Link following these steps:

 1. Login to [Keycloak Account Console](https://kc-example/account/#/) using any of the login credentials already linked to your RCIAM account.
-2. Locate your group in the [Group Management Page](https://kc-example/account/#/groups/admingroups) and access the Group Configuration Page by clicking it.
+2. Locate your group in the [Group Management Page](https://kc-example/account/#/groups/admingroups).
 ![Admin Groups View](../../static/img/manager/admin-groups.png)
-3. Select the more options and from the available options select the “Copy enrollment link to this group”.
+3. Select the more options and from the available options select the “Copy enrollment link to this group”admin-group-subgroups-main.png.
 ![Admin Group Invite Url](../../static/img/manager/admin-group-invite-url.png)
 4. Share the copied Enrollment URL with the User.

 > **_NOTE:_** Once a user submits an enrollment request admins of the group will receive an email notification.

-B) Sharing an Enrollment URL for a specific Enrollment
+B) Sharing an Direct Enrollment Link to a specific Enrollment

 1. Login to [Keycloak Account Console](https://kc-example/account/#/) using any of the login credentials already linked to your RCIAM account.
 2. Locate your group in the [Group Management Page](https://kc-example/account/#/groups/admingroups) and access the Group Configuration Page by clicking it.